Planning to Worship with us?

 For more information about the Pastor's current sermon series

-What kind of church is this?
+kind of church this actually is.

 Sometimes we wonder ourselves!
 Ok, just kidding.
 Actually,